-We are lucky to have the support from Steven Haines (C&EC Enterprise Co-ordinator) who co-ordinates the Swindon and Wiltshire Local Enterprise Partnership who in turn has linked us up with a local Enterprise Adviser.
-We are waiting to hear if we have be accepted to join the SWEAN Careers Hub.
+We are lucky to have the support of Jaime Williamson (C&EC Enterprise Coordinator) who co-ordinates the Swindon and Wiltshire Local Enterprise Partnership who in turn has linked us up with a Local Enterprise Adviser.
+Lisa Sampson is our local enterprise advisor who is based at the Nestle factory in Staverton.

 Parents in Partnership (PiP!)

 We are all too aware that our students benefit the most from hearing outside speakers from the real world talk about real jobs!
-If you are happy to in some way perhaps speak to the students, either a quick assembly or maybe as a small group, or indeed maybe have a one or two Year 12 student(s) complete a week of work experience in the summer term, parents can now register their contact details by downloading and completing the PiP form below and returning to reception.
-Or drop Mr Holbrook an email (firstname.lastname@example.org) if you want to know a little more.
+If you are happy to speak to students, either in a short assembly or as part of a small group, or perhaps even offer a small number of Year 12 students a week of work experience in the summer term, parents can now register their contact details by downloading and completing the PiP form in the Documents section above and returning to reception.
+Or drop Mrs Latham an email (email@example.com) if you want to know a little more.